 All of which has led us to a 225th birthday celebration Festival as full of unforgettable music—and incredible surprises—as the inimitable Rossini would have lived it.

 The 2017 festival will once again bring opera fans from near and far.
-Our innovative “Inside the Opera Studio” series and “Sunday Artist Spotlight” programs (to be announced) continue to build audiences here at home.
+Our innovative “Inside the Opera Studio” series and “Sunday Artist Spotlight” programs continue to build audiences here at home.
 Whether you are new to opera or a life-long fan, OperaDelaware has something for you this season.

 OperaDelaware is a revelation—come revel with us!

 Sun., April 30, 2 pm | Cinderella (La Cenerentola)

 Sat., May 6, 7:30 pm | Cinderella (La Cenerentola)

 2016-17 Season Performances at the OperaDelaware Studio

 Oct.
 21, 7:30 pm & Oct.
 23, 2 pm | Best of bel canto

 Jan.
 20, 7:30 pm & Jan.
 22, 2 pm | Devils, Drunks & Dastardly Dudes